3.21. kink/STR

 ) # => false

-Str.show can take an optional parameter $config, but it is never used.
-This parameter exists in order to meet the expectation by `format` method.
+`show` can take an optional parameter $config, but it is never used.
+This parameter exists in order to meet the requirement by `format` method.

 Example: